Forex Exotic Average Daily Range

 Which Exotic Pairs Are the Most Volatile?

-As you saw USDRUB or USD Dollar/ Russian Ruble is the most volatile exotic pair but now let’s see the top 10 exotic pairs that move the most and are most volatile ones:
+As you saw USDRUB or USD Dollar/ Russian Ruble is the most volatile exotic pair and the top 10 exotic pairs that move the most and are most volatile are listed above.

 Which Exotic Pairs Are the Least Volatile?